Ashank007/whatsapp-tui/README.md

 ./whatsapp-tui
 ```

-If you dont want to take so much headache do one thing download the binary file from the repo itself for ur OS type and place it in a folder where contacts.json is present and then run it directly.
+If you dont want to take so much headache,do one thing download the binary file from the repo itself for ur OS type and place it in a folder where contacts.json is present and then run it directly.

-### Contacts.json Format
+### contacts.json Format
 Create a contacts.json file in the root directory with this format:

 ```json